Python bindings

 Supported build modes

-There are two practical ways to build/test the Python bindings today:
+There are two practical ways to build/test the Python bindings:

 - build on the DE10-Nano board - this is the supported production path